-Act the Electricity Act 1989 (as amended) - Adoption Agreement is defined in paragraph 1.15 Affected Parties is defined in paragraph 2.22.
-Application Date is defined in paragraph 2.22.
-Bilateral Connection Agreement an agreement between us and another LDNO setting out the terms and conditions under which an embedded network shall be entitled to be and remain connected to the Distribution System Budget Estimate Is defined in paragraph 2.8 and 3.13 Business Day any day other than a Saturday, a Sunday, Christmas Day, Good Friday or a day which is a bank holiday within the meaning of the Banking and Financial Dealings Act 1971 and will be from 9:00am to 5:00pm (GMT or BST as applicable).
-Committed Network is defined in paragraph 2.22 Competition in Connections (CIC) is defined in paragraph 1.7 CIC Charges are the charges detailed in parts D, E, G, H, I, and J of Section 7.
+Adoption Agreement is defined in paragraph 1.15 Affected Parties is defined in paragraph Error!
+Reference source not found Application Date is defined in paragraph Error!
+Reference source not found Bilateral Connection Agreement an agreement between us and another LDNO setting out the terms and conditions under which an embedded network shall be entitled to be and remain connected to the Distribution System Budget Estimate Is defined in paragraph 2.8 and 3.13 Business Day any day other than a Saturday, a Sunday, Christmas Day, Good Friday or a day which is a bank holiday within the meaning of the Banking and Financial Dealings Act 1971 and will be from 9:00am to 5:00pm (GMT or BST as applicable).
+Committed Network is defined in paragraph Error!
+Reference source not found Competition in Connections (CIC) is defined in paragraph 1.7.
+CIC Charges are the charges detailed in parts D, E, G, H, I, and J of Section 7.
 Connection Agreement is defined in paragraphs 1.16 to 1.17 Connection Charge the payment to be made by the applicant to us for the provision of the connection.
-Connection Offer is defined in paragraph 1.13 Contestable Work is defined in paragraph1.7 CUSC the Connection and Use of System Code which constitutes the contractual framework for connection to, and use of, the GB Transmission System.
+Connection Offer is defined in paragraph 1.13 Contestable Work is defined in paragraphs 1.7 CUSC the Connection and Use of System Code which constitutes the contractual framework for connection to, and use of, the GB Transmission System.
 Customer the person requesting the connection.
-DCUSA the Distribution Connection and Use of System Agreement designated as such by the Authority under condition 22 of the
+DCUSA the Distribution Connection and Use of System Agreement designated as such by the Authority under condition 22 of the Licence Dedicated Scheme Is defined in paragraph 5.32A De-energise to deliberately prevent the flow of electricity to or from an Exit/